 - Field study in Florida, Costa Rica and other areas while researching local habitats.

-- Internships at area hospitals, doctors’ and dentists’ offices, veterinary clinics, animal shelters, and environmental firms in and around Buffalo, N.Y.
+- Internships at hospitals, doctors’ and dentists’ offices, veterinary clinics, animal shelters, and environmental firms in and around Buffalo, N.Y.

 - Chemist, Severn Trent Laboratories